-Their opponents mocked them, saying it was near the moat (fabrica del fosso) and badly constructed.#42
+Their opponents mocked them, saying the site was near the water course (fabrica del fosso) and the construction work poor.

 Arguments about income.
 The churches earned a steady income from the land they owned, which was a source of their wealth.
-However, from time to time, this income became rather a source of conflict and even disaster.#43
+However, from time to time, this income became rather a source of conflict and even disaster.

-The conflict regarding Santa Maria in the hamlet of Corzano resulted in the previous owner, Gherardo Ricciardeschi, sending armed men to occupy the church, with the aim of repossessing it.
+The conflict regarding Santa Maria in the hamlet of Corzano resulted in the previous owner, Gherardo Ricciardeschi, sending armed men to occupy the church, with the aim of re-possessing it.
 Fifty armed men from the Marzi family, the new owners, responded by breaking into the church to get it back.
 Many were injured and one man died in the fray.
-Florence confirmed the Marzis' ownership and had the leaders of the opposing troops hanged in front of the church.#44
+Florence confirmed the Marzis' ownership and had the leaders of the opposing troops hanged in front of the church.